 Journalists, editors, bloggers, college instructors, and other reviewers can submit requests to email@example.com.
 Please include your name, publication, affiliation, and preferred mailing address.

 Audiobooks for each volume will be released into 2021.

 What about a complete boxed set?

-We hope to make a full set available—but not until each individual volume has already been published.
-We’ve purposefully kept the cost as low as possible for each volume ($9.95).
-A future box set will likely cost at least as much as the total of each individual volume purchased separately.
+We plan to make a full set available after each individual volume has been published.
+We’ve purposefully kept the cost as low as possible for each volume ($9.95), so a future box set will likely cost at least as much as the total of each individual volume purchased separately.

 What is a “brief theological introduction”?